June 14, 2018

 members in and out of the office on vacation.
 Sometimes, a little help is all that's needed to keep projects moving in the right direction.

-This in-depth workshop will provide direct access to evidence-based design industry experts allowing you to spend time with them as your personal coach, getting direct answers to specific questions.
+workshop will provide direct access to evidence-based design industry experts allowing you to spend time with them as your personal coach, getting direct answers to specific questions.
 Early bird rates are available for this workshop through June 25.
 And finally on September 27 in Baltimore, we will hold our second annual Behavioral Health—Strategic Facility Design Innovations that Improve Treatment Outcomes, Safety and the Bottom Line Workshop.
-This one day interactive workshop will allow participants to engage with a faculty of
+This one day interactive workshop will allow participants to engage with a faculty of experts in behavioral

 As we continue to celebrate our 25th anniversary, our pledge to you is to continue to offer you the needed tools, resources and insights to ensure all healthcare environments are healthy, safe and produce the best possible outcomes for patients, families, and staff.
 You can be a part of our celebration by donating to The Center for Health Design.
 Donations help us achieve the research, education, and advocacy goals that unleash design's healing power in the U.S. and abroad and help us to ensure a strong future for decades yet to come.
 Click here to make a contribution to The Center and make a difference in the future of healthcare.